OyvindSabo/compendiums/tdt4305-big-data-architecture/07-recommendation-systems.md

 | 6 | 1 |   | 3 |   | 3 |   | A | 2 | (1+3+3+2)/4   = 2.25 |
 movies

-We subtract the mean movie rating from each corresponding movie score and use the Pearsson correlation coefficient to calculate the similarity between row 6 and the other rows.
+We subtract the mean movie rating from each corresponding movie score and use the Pearson correlation coefficient to calculate the similarity between row 6 and the other rows.

                                users
 |   | 1     | 2     | 3     | 4     | 5     | 6     | 7     | 8     | sim(row 6, row i) |